-(2) The credits for taxes paid abroad are net of the provision for first category income tax payable.

-In view of the temporary differences between the calculation and payment of taxes in Germany, a consultation was made with the Chilean Internal Revenue Service to clarify the treatment of income tax credits paid by both the subsidiary CSAV Germany Container Holding GmbH and the associate - Hapag Lloyd AG and its subsidiaries.
-As a result, only a portion of the loans for this concept has been recognized in the Interim Consolidated Financial Statements.

-(3) This corresponds to the non-current portion of the request to refund part of the taxes paid by CSAV for the dividends received in Chile from the German subsidiary CSAV Germany Container Holding GmbH, which it hopes to recover in a period greater than 12 months.
+- (2) Credits for taxes paid abroad are net of the provision for corporate (first category) income tax payable and only a portion has been recognized in these Interim Consolidated Financial Statements, pending a response from the Chilean IRS on the treatment of income tax credits paid by both the subsidiary CSAV Germany Container Holding GmbH and the associate Hapag-Lloyd AG and its subsidiaries.
+On August 14, 2025, the Chilean IRS responded favorably to this consultation through Official Notice No. 1316, which is being analyzed to evaluate the possible effects it could have on the Company's Consolidated Financial Statements. - (3) This corresponds to the non-current portion of the request to refund part of the taxes paid by CSAV for the dividends received from the German subsidiary CSAV Germany Container Holding, GmbH, which it hopes to recover in more than 12 months.